Eleven Sports (Portugal): History

 At an interview with local newspaper Expresso, Danny Menken (Eleven's Group Managing Director) referred that Eleven Sports will comprise as a premium package of two 24/7 HD channels (with 4 pop-up channels for overflow coverage) costing less than €10 per month (with discounts for season pass subscribers).
-The package will be launched on August 15, 2018, the day of the 2018 UEFA Super Cup.
-On June 29, 2018 it was officially announced that Eleven Sports will have two offerings: a linear offering with two 24/7 channels in HD (with 4 pop-up channels for overflow coverage) and an OTT streaming offer.
+The package was launched on 15 August 2018, the day of the 2018 UEFA Super Cup.
+On 29 June 2018 it was officially announced that Eleven Sports will have two offerings: a linear offering with two 24/7 channels in HD (with 4 pop-up channels for overflow coverage) and an OTT streaming offer.
 Both options will cost €9.99.

-On December 3, 2019, Eleven Sports announced it would trial an entry into the PPV market in Portugal with the Andy Ruiz Jr. vs. Anthony Joshua II fight.
+On 3 December 2019 Eleven Sports announced it would trial an entry into the PPV market in Portugal with the Andy Ruiz Jr. vs. Anthony Joshua II fight.
 This was the first time a broadcaster engaged in PPV broadcasts after TVCabo (currently NOS) broadcast a select amount of movies between 2005 and 2010 under the "VOD" brand.
 Current (at the time) Eleven Sports subscribers had access to the event with no extra charge.

+In September 2022, DAZN announced that it would acquire Eleven's sports media businesses, ELEVEN and Team Whistle; the purchase expanding its presence in Asia and Western Europe.
+The deal was finalized on February 15, 2023.
+With the exception of content in Belgium, Portugal, and Taiwan were rebranded as DAZN Eleven Sports later in the same month with the Eleven brand existing only as linear channel in Portugal, Belgium and Taiwan until July 2024 after they were replaced as part of DAZN's linear channels.